microsoft/vscode-docs/docs/python/tutorial-django.md

         - `settings.py`: contains settings for Django project, which you modify in the course of developing a web app.
         - `urls.py`: contains a table of contents for the Django project, which you also modify in the course of development.

 1. To verify the Django project, make sure your virtual environment is activated, then start Django's development server using the command `python manage.py runserver`.
-The server runs on the default port 8000, and you see output like the following in the Output window:
+The server runs on the default port 8000, and you see output like the following output in the terminal window:

     ```output
     Performing system checks...